 - AWS (Amazon Web Services), made available by Amazon.
 The CLI utility in the Docker instance that launches the COD is then cm-cod-aws (page 16). - Azure, made available by Microsoft.
-The CLI utility in the Docker instance that launches the COD is then cm-cod-azure (page 13). - VMware vSphere.
-The CLI utility in the Docker instance that launches the COD is then cm-cod-vmware (page 18).
+The CLI utility in the Docker instance that launches the COD is then cm-cod-azure (page 13). - OCI (Oracle Cloud Infrastructure).
+The CLI utility in the Docker instance that launches the COD is then cm-cod-oci (page 19).